 Communication is the key.
 It is important for stakeholders and management to communicate throughout the course of the project on a regular basis.
 This ensures that both parties will be actively engaged and ensure smooth sailing during the course of the project.

 Agreeing on deliverables is important.
 This makes sure there is no undue disappointment at the end.
 Prototypes and samples during the course of the project helps stakeholders have a clear understanding regarding the end project.

-In conclusion, in order to achieve a outcome from the projects, good stakeholder management practices are required.
+In conclusion, in order to achieve an outcome from the projects, good stakeholder management practices are required.
 Stakeholder management is the effective management of all participants in a project, be it external or internal contributors.

-Arguably the most important element in stakeholder management is communication where a manager has to spend his 99% time in doing meetings, checking and replying emails and updating and distributing reports etc.
+Arguably, the most important element in stakeholder management is communication where a manager has to spend his 99% time in doing meetings, checking and replying e-mails and updating and distributing reports, etc.